leanneluce/womenunited/README.md

 ## Trump Boycott

 Boycott companies that do business with Donald Trump and his family by downloading our Chrome Extension.
+Visit women-united.org for download information.